 With respect to each, the Committee emphasized that aviation-related research and development investments are vital for a high technology economy.
 Historically, most of the reductions in the environmental impact of aviation have been due to improvements in technologies on the aircraft.
 Significant improvement opportunities are still ahead.
 Leveraging industry’s research and development investment was considered by the Advisory Committee to have the greatest capacity to maximize benefits in the shortest time frame.

 At the time of the Advisory Committee’s recommendation, the U.S. Research and Development Tax Credit—in place since 1981—had expired.
-The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, enacted in December 2010, extended tax credits through 2011.
-The President’s Fiscal Year 2012 budget would make tax credits permanent and increase the Research and Development Alternative Simplified Credit (ASC) from 14 percent to 17 percent.
-A bill introduced in the U.S. House of Representatives, with bi-partisan co-sponsors, is similar to the President’s budget.
+The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, enacted in December 2010, extended the tax credit through 2011.
+The President’s Fiscal Year 2012 budget proposed making the tax credit permanent.
+The recently enacted American Taxpayer Relief Act of 2012 extended the research tax credit through 2013 and made it retroactive for 2012.

-The CLEEN program is a cost-sharing initiative between FAA and industry to mature promising technologies and alternative fuels to reduce aircraft environmental impacts and energy use.
-The program has ambitious goals to achieve a quieter, cleaner fleet that operates more efficiently with less energy and sustainable fuels.
-A series of projects have been funded under the CLEEN program to mature various technologies to reduce fuel burn, emissions, and noise.
-Looking ahead, the CLEEN program has been identified by the Department of Transportation as an FAA reauthorization priority and an important component of the Next Generation Air Transportation System (NextGen).
+The CLEEN program, an important component of the Next Generation Air Transportation System (NextGen), is a cost-sharing initiative between FAA and industry to mature promising technologies and alternative fuels to reduce aircraft environmental impacts and energy use.
+The program has ambitious goals to achieve a quieter, cleaner fleet that operates more efficiently with less energy and sustainable alternative jet fuels.
+A series of projects have been funded under the CLEEN program to mature various aircraft technologies to reduce fuel burn, emissions, and noise.

 Accelerate NextGen Equipage; Ground taxi delay management; Energy efficiency and emissions reduction